varigence/BimlFlex-Community/BimlCatalogReporting/PowerBI/readme.md

 ## Connecting to a BimlCatalog instance

-The Power BI file has an embedded connection to the BimlCatalog database.
+The Power BI file has an embedded connection to the BimlCatalog database to localhost.

-Update the connection to point to the BimlCatalog from where reporting data should be extracted and refresh the data.
+Update the connection to point to the BimlCatalog from where reporting data should be extracted and refresh the data:

+* For Power BI (desktop) this can be done by navigating to query editor, by right-clicking the table on the right hand pane ('edit query').
+In the next screen there is a 'data source settings' option where you can modify the connection.
+* You can also navigate to File -> Options and settings -> Data source settings to make this change.